ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

   * Network Requests
   * Timeouts/Intervals

-Covers
+In the front end that means
   * Animations
   * App Init
   * Data Access
   * View Model Bindings

-If we think of a native JS Array as syncrounous collection we can pull data when we want.
+If we think of a native JS Array as synchronous collection we can pull data when we want.
 We will now think about collections of Asyncronous data that are pushed to us over time.